gregoriusnatanael99/SSL-CXR/README.md

 ```
 For more information, take a look at https://pytorch.org/get-started/previous-versions/

+## Using the Program
+We used Hydra to enable flexible hyperparameter configuration.

 ## Contributors:
 1. Gregorius Natanael Elwirehardja (https://github.com/gregoriusnatanael99)
 2. Farrel Alexander Tjan (https://github.com/XHYPEX)